Afterthought over twenty years of clinical stabilometry

 Communication through a language which imposes itself by its rigour

 Traditionnally in Medicine, as long as a subject does not fall, he is said in equilibrium.
 It does not matter that he swings like a drunkard or that it holds on a pin point, like an obsessional...
 He is always in equilibrium.
-The medical traditional language thus grants a generous semantic field to the word of equilibrium, which covers with extremely different realities, so different that we do no longer know very well what the word ‘equilibrium' means...
+The medical traditional language thus grants a generous semantic field to the word of equilibrium, which covers with extremely different realities, so different that we do no longer know very well what the word equilibrium' means...

-Stabilometry opened our eyes on this limit of the traditional medical language, showing us that man is never in equilibrium… if the rigorous physical definition of this term is used: two aligned, equal and of contrary direction forces.
+if the rigorous physical definition of this term is used: two aligned, equal and of contrary direction forces.
 When the man is upright quiet, all the parts of his body mass are subjected to gravity from which results this force which applies him on the ground by his feet.
 The ground resists this push of the various areas of the feet, from where it results a force which is opposed to the penetration of the body in the ground.
 But the man is quite unable to constantly maintain aligned these two resultants equal and of contrary direction.
-He is never ‘in equilibrium’ according to the physical and rigorous meaning of the term, he "stabilizes himself", i.e. that he continuously brings back his vertical of gravity in the vicinity of his position of balance without never managing to keep it there.
+He is never in equilibrium according to the physical and rigorous meaning of the term, he "stabilizes himself", i.e. that he continuously brings back his vertical of gravity in the vicinity of his position of balance without never managing to keep it there.
 This rigorous language of "stability" imposes itself now to the medical community and allows it to give more precise contents to "instabilities".

 Conclusion